GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/intro.md

 As elucidated by the quote above, data governance encompasses the use and management of data as a program including the technological requirements for data to be stored, accessed, and found responsibly, and the processes that themes must follow to ensure that all data is usable, accessible, accurate, secure, and when applicable private.

-The Data Governance Handbook provides these processes and practices for the program.
-We outline what the "Knowledge Engine" is, and how users of data and models can interact with it to ensure that data is managed in a transparent and responsible manner.
+The Data Governance Handbook provides these processes and practices for the program through outlining the data flows in the GBADs Knowledge Engine, outlining the program's Data Governance Operating Model,

 <!-- ### The role of data in GBADs